Report of the Special Rapporteur on the rights of persons with disabilities raises autonomous weapons

 Brazilian MFA hosts Rio Symposium on autonomous weapons

-Brazil’s Ministry of Foreign Affairs host the Rio Symposium on Autonomous Weapons Systems in on 19-20 February 2020.
+Brazil’s Ministry of Foreign Affairs hosted the Rio Symposium on Autonomous Weapons Systems on 19-20 February 2020.

 Annual CCW meeting agrees to continue talks

-At the annual CCW meeting on 13-15 November, stated agreed to continue the formal deliberations of the Group of Government Experts for ten days in 2020 under chair Mr. Jānis Kārkliņš of Latvia.
+At the annual CCW meeting on 13-15 November, states agreed to continue the formal deliberations of the Group of Government Experts for ten days in 2020 under chair Mr. Jānis Kārkliņš of Latvia.